wermos/blog/_posts/2023-07-04-gsoc-2-the-sympy-boogaloo.md

 1. The ANTLR generated files don't make the parser truly standalone.
 2. The ANTLR generated files generate huge diffs when changes are made to the grammar files. ([Here is an example.](https://github.com/sympy/sympy/pull/23535/files))
 3. The ANTLR generated files contain version information that cause warnings for the user.
-The good news is that despite this, they appear to run without critical problems.
-However, this is bad for developers because different versions of ANTLR give differently structured script files, which exacerbates the above problem of huge diffs.
+The good news is that in spite of the warnings, they appear to run without critical problems.
+However, this is bad for developers because different versions of ANTLR give differently structured script files, which exacerbates the problem mentioned above, of generating huge diffs.
-4. The ANTLR generated files contain personal information, which must be filtered out.
+4. The ANTLR generated files contain personal information, which must be filtered out before committing them to version control.

 All of the above shortcomings are reasons to move away from ANTLR and towards a pure Python library.

-One advantage of ANTLR is its performance which [isn't that important for this use-case](https://github.com/sympy/sympy/issues/19528#issuecomment-662026674).
+One advantage of ANTLR is its performance, which [isn't that important for this use-case](https://github.com/sympy/sympy/issues/19528#issuecomment-662026674).

 ## Alternatives to ANTLR